-- 1. receives and notes this report and all attachments pertaining to this report; - 2. adopts the draft Rural Land Use Strategy, as provided at Attachment 1; - 3. notes that a Planning Scheme Amendment, incorporating the policy directions contained in the draft Rural Land Use Strategy, will be presented to Council for authorisation; and - 4. requests the Chief Executive Officer to advise all parties that made submissions on the draft Rural Land Use Strategy of Council's decision.
+- 1. receives and notes this report and all attachments pertaining to this report; - 2. adopts the draft Rural Land Use Strategy, as provided at Attachment 1; - 3. notes that a Planning Scheme Amendment, incorporating the policy directions contained in the draft Rural Land Use Strategy, will be presented to Council for consideration at a future date; and - 4. requests the Chief Executive Officer to advise all parties that made submissions on the draft Rural Land Use Strategy of Council's decision.